emacsmirror/ytdl/README.md

   changing the variable `ytdl-media-player`.
 Default value is `mpv`.

-- You can change the beginning of the mini-buffer message by changing `ytdl-message-start`.
+- Change the beginning of `ytdl` mini-buffer messages by changing `ytdl-message-start`.
 Default value is `[ytdl]`.

-- You can hide the `ytdl` information in the global mode line by setting `ytdl-mode-line` to `nil`.
+- Hide the `ytdl` information in the global mode line by setting `ytdl-mode-line` to `nil`.

-- By default, `ytdl.el` queries the download type using `read-char-choice`.
+- By default, `ytdl` queries the download type using `read-char-choice`.
 If the list of download types is longer than a certain value (`ytdl-max-mini-buffer-download-type-entries`), then the download type is queried thtough `completing-read` (enabling users to use `helm`).
 To always use `completing-read`, set `ytdl-max-mini-buffer-download-type-entries` to 0.

+- Change `ytdl` download list buffer name with `ytdl-dl-buffer-name`.

+- Customize the columns of the download list by changing `ytdl-dl-buffer-string` and `ytdl-dl-buffer-fields-to-print`.
+Note that `ytdl-dl-buffer-fields-to-print` is a list whose members are slots of `ytdl--list-entry`.

 ### Example of configuration